dnozza/dnozza.github.io/content/publication/2024-woah/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "Proceedings of the 5th Workshop on Gender Bias in Natural Language Processing (GeBNLP) at ACL 2024"
+publication: "Proceedings of the 8th Workshop on Online Abuse and Harms (WOAH 2024) at ACL 2024"
-publication_short: "Proceedings of the 5th Workshop on Gender Bias in Natural Language Processing (GeBNLP)"
+publication_short: "Proceedings of the 8th Workshop on Online Abuse and Harms (WOAH 2024)"

 # Summary.
 An optional shortened abstract.
-summary: ""
+summary: "Digital technologies have brought many benefits for society, transforming how people connect, communicate and interact with each other.
+However, they have also enabled abusive and harmful content such as hate speech and harassment to reach large audiences, and for their negative effects to be amplified.
+The sheer amount of content shared online means that abuse and harm can only be tackled at scale with the help of computational tools.
+However, detecting and moderating online abuse and harms is a difficult task, with many technical, social, legal and ethical challenges.
+The Workshop on Online Harms and Abuse (WOAH) is the leading workshop dedicated to research addressing these challenges."

-tags: ["Bias","NLP","LLMs"]
+tags: ["Hate Speech","NLP"]
 categories: []
 featured: false